Cyh1368/Cyh1368.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm a high school senior based in Chiayi City, Taiwan, with a passion for **Physics** and a deep curiosity about the universe.
+I'm Cheng-You Ho (何承祐), a high school senior based in Chiayi City, Taiwan, with a passion for **Physics** and a deep curiosity about the universe.
 Over the years, I've competed in multiple Olympiads and earned science fair awards in for my **Astrophysics** work on stellar evolution.
 Currently, I'm delving into **dark matter research**, focusing on the intriguing core & cusp problem.

 In 2021, I founded **Delta Knowledge**, an educational social media platform dedicated to sharing science.
 Through our [YouTube channel](https://www.youtube.com/@deltaknowledge15) and [Instagram page](https://www.instagram.com/deltakphy/), I aim to make complex scientific concepts accessible and engaging for everyone.